Wilton-Garcia/100DAYSOFSwift/README.md

 Days 1-12: Introduction to Swift
 The first 12 days provide a gentle warm up for your Swift learning.
 You’ll watch about a selection of one-minute videos every day, and complete short quizzes about each of those videos.

-Day 1 – variables, simple data types, and string interpolation
+:white_check_mark: Day 1 – variables, simple data types, and string interpolation

-Day 2 – arrays, dictionaries, sets, and enums
+:white_check_mark: Day 2 – arrays, dictionaries, sets, and enums

-Day 3 – operators and conditions
+:white_check_mark: Day 3 – operators and conditions

-Day 4 – loops, loops, and more loops
+:white_check_mark: Day 4 – loops, loops, and more loops

 Day 5 – functions, parameters, and errors